Sustainable Warwick Pollinator Pathway Committee

 Want to get a sign or two?

-Purchase these signs at Corwin Florist, 12 Galloway Road, Warwick — or email us pollinators@sustainablewarwick.org for details.
+Purchase these signs at Corwin Florist, 12 Galloway Road, Warwick or Goodmaker Acres, 246 Pine Island Turnpike, Warwick or email us pollinators@sustainablewarwick.org for details.

 What is a Pollinator Pathway?

-WVPP is part of a grassroots movement focused on establishing pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along a series of continuous corridors.
+The Sustainable Warwick Pollinator Pathway is part of a grassroots movement focused on reducing/eliminating pesticide use and establishing pollinator-friendly habitat and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife along a series of continuous corridors.

 Why do we need to promote pollinators?